CedarCreek Estate Winery set to become largest organic wine producer in B.C. - Kelowna Capital News

-CedarCreek Estate Winery in Kelowna will soon hold that title as it transitions to making all of its 27 wines organically by 2021.
+CedarCreek Estate Winery in Kelowna will soon hold that title as it transitions to producing all 27 wines organically by 2021.

 CedarCreek Estate winemaker Taylor Whelan said it takes quite some time before a winery can become certified organic.